pymanga/pyMANGA/PlantModelLib/Saltmarsh/Saltmarsh.md

 # Attributes

 - ``vegetation_model_type`` (string): "Saltmarsh" (no other values accepted)
 - ``species`` (string): Path to file defining species or plant functional type (PFT).
-Possible Inputs: "Saltmarsh" (will use default saltmarsh species defined in `PopulationLib.Species.Saltmarsh` or path to custom species file.)
+Possible Inputs: "Saltmarsh" (will use default saltmarsh species defined in `pyMANGA.PopulationLib.Species.Saltmarsh` or path to custom species file.)

 # Value